 This article provides information on reasonable adjustments that can be made to reduce any potential impacts that a student’s disability may have upon their examinations and assessment.

-The University’s teaching is aimed at introducing and developing generic learning skills alongside the specific subject matter to which these skills can be applied – i.e. ‘how to think and where to look things up’.
-The fundamental purpose is to provide you with independent learning skills that can be used for lifelong learning and the workplace.
+The University’s teaching is aimed at introducing and developing your learning skills alongside the specific subject matter to which these skills can be applied – i.e. ‘how to think and where to look things up’.
+We aim to provide you with strategies to use independently for lifelong learning and the workplace.

-The assessment process is intended to provide an opportunity for you to demonstrate the extent to which these skills and the associated subject-specific knowledge have been acquired.
+The assessment process allows you to demonstrate the application of these skills and the associated subject-specific knowledge.

-In exceptional cases, where a student’s disability restricts their ability complete their studies within the standard time-frame, the University will explore options for structural adjustment to the course delivery and assessment.
-This may include options such as a reduced pace of study or alternative methods of assessment.
-In these cases such adjustments will be approved in advance.
+In exceptional cases, the University may explore structural adjustment to the course delivery and assessment.
+This may include a reduced pace of study or alternative methods of assessment.
+These adjustment must be approved in advance and still allow the individual to demonstrate the core competence/professional standards required for the course.

-[*] Although disability generally is not covered by the University’s Extenuating Circumstances (EC) framework, if you do experience an unforeseen worsening of your condition that affects your ability to complete work on time or to sit an assessment then you will be eligible for consideration under EC rules.
+[*] Although disability does not apply to the University’s Extenuating Circumstances (EC) framework, if you do experience an unforeseen worsening of your condition that affects your ability to complete work on time or to sit an assessment then you will be eligible for consideration under EC rules.

 Need more information?